-The use of online credit recovery high school courses will be limited to three one semester courses for the entire high school time of the student.
-All online courses must be pre-approved by the Academic Dean.
+The use of online credit recovery high school courses will be limited to three - one semester courses for the duration of the student's high school.
+All online courses must be pre-approved by the Academic Dean and should be taken through Holy Cross online program.